image-js/image-js-docs/docs/API reference/Mask/invert.md

 ```

 :::info
-Mask calls already preexisting function.
-To know how the function works click on [this link](../Filters/Invert.md 'internal link on invert function').
+Mask calls already preexisting `invert` function.
+To learn more about how the function works click on [this link](../Filters/Invert.md 'internal link on invert function').
 :::

 ### Parameters and default values